You’ve got to start with the customer experience and work back toward the technology – not the other way around. – Steve Jobs

 Customer tickets by feature

-Customer tickets by feature measures the number of support tickets or queries about particular features of your product.
+Customer tickets by feature measure the number of support tickets or queries about particular features of your product.
 You may discover which features might be confusing or frustrating to users and take action to enhance the user experience by keeping track of customer tickets by feature.
-Knowledge base software implementation can reduce the number of support tickets raised by providing customers with self-service options to tackle common issues.
+Knowledge-based software implementation can reduce the number of support tickets raised by providing customers with self-service options to tackle common issues.

 Schedule a demo with one of our experts to take a deeper dive into Document360 Knowledge Base